Fortyseven/GenericTwitterImagePoster/README.md

 2. Modify `config.json` to include your credentials as provided by the developer dashboard for your account.

+    - The `meta_reply` will turn on/off the tweet reply.
+        - Not sure why this necessitated a separate config value.
+Could probably just be controlled by the existence of `reply_template` over in metadata.
+But instead I'll write this here to remind myself to reconsider it.

 3. Optionally modify `metadata.json` with whatever follow-up details you want replied to the image tweet.
 If `metadata_file` or the file it points to is missing, this step will be skipped.

+    - Also in `metadata.json`...
+        - `post_template`: if present, text attached to the primary image post (leave blank for _docviagra's_ patented "clean image bot vibe")
+        - `alt_template`: if present, text for the descriptive "alt" text for the image
+        - `reply_template`: if present, text for the follow-up reply tweet

+All templates allow for simple templating using the `{{{key}}}` format.
+Just look at the examples.
+Use the force.
+You got this.

 ## Extracting your media (an example)